Create your Quote

 Quote preview shows “Quote Not Found”

-You may encounter a 404 page when testing quote functionality, and issuing yourself a quote.
+You may encounter a 404 page when testing quotes.
 Refreshing (re-saving) your WordPress permalinks settings should resolve that.

 Can I turn a quote into an invoice?